AndriousSolutions/mvc_pattern/README.md

 ![myhomepage2](https://user-images.githubusercontent.com/32497443/48676526-13ef2080-eb36-11e8-8c7a-d1dc5886b39f.jpg)
 The View knows how to 'talk to' the Controller, but the Controller doesn't need to know how to 'talk to' the View.
 Notice what I did to the Controller?
 Makes the API between the View and the Controller a little clearer.

 ![view talks to contoller only](https://user-images.githubusercontent.com/32497443/47087650-88a70600-d1ea-11e8-8212-b785485a3dee.jpg)

 It does separate the ‘roles of responsibility’ a little more, doesn’t it?
 After all, it is the View that’s concerned with the interface.
 It would know best when to rebuild, no?
 Regardless, with this package, such things are left to the developer.
-Notice I created a static String field in the MyApp class called, title.
+Notice also how I created a static String field in the MyApp class called, title.
 It’s named ‘MyApp’ after all—It should know its own title.

 **How about Model?**